OracularIS/autest/docs/tests_docs/BASE_INB_0004A00_MHE_SMART_PUT_MOCA_V001.md

 utilization of resources within the system.
-The primary objective of this approach is to enhance operational efficiency by strategically assigning inventory to specific MHE locations, thereby promoting streamlined handling procedures, and minimizing logistical bottlenecks.
+The primary objective of this approach is to enhance operational efficiency by strategically assigning inventory to specific MHE locations, thereby promoting streamlined handling procedures, and minimizing logistical bottlenecks..

 By implementing this refined approach, the organization aims to achieve greater efficiency in inventory management, leading to improved overall